sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gsettings-desktop-schemas</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A collection of GSettings schemas
+Short desc    : A collection of GSettings schemas
 URL          : https://gitlab.gnome.org/GNOME/gsettings-desktop-schemas
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gsettings-desktop-schemas contains a collection of GSettings schemas for
+Descript     : gsettings-desktop-schemas contains a collection of GSettings schemas for
              : settings shared by various components of a desktop.
 ```